-The Secretariat of the Human Rights Council is now accepting applications for the following additional vacancy:
+The Secretariat of the Human Rights Council is now accepting applications for the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance (Human Rights Council resolution 43/36) following the resignation of the current mandate holder.

-This unremunerated United Nations expert position established by the Human Rights Council is expected to be filled at the Council’s 48th session (13 September to 1 October 2021), with the appointment to be made at the end of the session.
+This unremunerated United Nations expert position established by the Human Rights Council is expected to be filled at the Council’s 51st session (12 September to 7 October 2022), with the appointment to be made at the end of that session.
 Individuals seeking appointment should have extensive and internationally recognized professional experience and expertise in the field of human rights with an emphasis on the particular human rights issues to which the positions relate.

 The “special procedures” of the Human Rights Council (HRC) are independent human rights experts with mandates to report and advise on human rights from a thematic or country-specific perspective.
 Special procedures are either an individual (called “Special Rapporteur” or “Independent Expert”) or a working group composed of five members, one from each of the five United Nations regional groupings: Africa, Asia-Pacific, Latin America and the Caribbean, Eastern Europe and the Western European and other group.
 Only nationals of the States belonging to the regional groups, for which specific vacancies have been advertised, are eligible for the working group mandates.
 Please refer to the list of the United Nations regional groups of Member States.
 These experts are appointed by and report to the Human Rights Council – the main United Nations intergovernmental body dealing with human rights.